Authorizing Body: President (PRES)

 Either party may appeal the outcome of the matter except where a Respondent has accepted an agreement under the sanctioning process outlined above.
 A party may seek review only on the following grounds:

-The Dean of Students, or his/her designee in the event of a conflict of interest, will strive to complete the review of an appeal within ten (10) work days of its receipt.
-The Dean of Students will review the matter based on the issues identified in the request for appeal.
+The Associate Provost for Student Affairs/Dean of Students, or a designee in the event of a real or perceived conflict of interest, will strive to complete the review of an appeal within ten (10) work days of its receipt.
+The Associate Provost for Student Affairs/Dean of Students will review the matter based on the issues identified in the request for appeal.

-Concerning Faculty or Staff
+Sanctions for Faculty or Staff

 Formal Reprimand: Written documentation of a failure to abide by SVSU policy or procedures maintained in the employee's personnel file.